slicingmelon/burp-ai-secrets-detector/README.md

    - Contain at least one digit
    - Pass a randomness probability threshold

-This dual-detection approach ensures high accuracy in finding both standardized secrets and custom tokens or API keys that might be specific to particular applications.
+This dual-detection approach provider high accuracy in finding both common and random secrets or API keys that might be hardcoded in HTTP responses.

 ## Content Type Filtering

-The extension is smart enough to skip binary content types (images, videos, fonts, etc.) where secrets are unlikely to be found, improving performance and reducing noise.
+The scanning phase is set to skip binary content types (images, videos, fonts, etc.) where secrets are unlikely to be found.

 ## Configuration

 The extension allows you to configure:
 - Number of worker threads for background scanning
-- Whether to scan only in-scope requests
+- Whether to scan only in-scope targets
 - Which Burp tools to enable scanning for (Proxy, Scanner, Extensions, Repeater, etc.)

 ## Optimizations